abrahamzetz/abrahamzetz/README.md

 - 👋 Hi, I’m @abrahamzetz
-- 🌱 I’m currently learning data analytics and data science with Python
-- 🚙 I'm doing my internship as a Data Analyst in a car company
+- 💼 I'm working as a Data Analyst, soon starting a new role as a Data Engineer
-- 💞️ I’m looking to collaborate on data analytics, product analytics, data science
 - 📫 Reach me on https://abrahamsetiawan.com

 <!---